 At eMaint, we understand there are many different CMMS providers on the market today, and that not all solutions are created equal.
-It can be a challenge to determine which is the best fit for your organisation.
+It can be a challenge to determine which is the best fit for your organization.
 To help you guide your search and cut through all of that clutter, we developed ten CMMS essentials to look out for, as well as a list of eMaint’s robust feature, services and training options.
 For a better understanding of why eMaint is the best CMMS provider for you, use these materials to see how eMaint stacks up among the other providers you may be considering.

 10 Considerations Before Selecting CMMS